pragmint/open-practices/practices/set-and-enforce-wip-limits.md

 ### Slow & Intangible

 **Improved Morale and Lower Stress**.
 Team members report feeling less overwhelmed and more satisfied by the frequency of actually completing tasks, rather than having many tasks permanently "in flight."
+Team members should also feel more supported by their peers, as they come in to swarm on blocked work more often.

 ## Supported Capabilities